Pathoschild/canimod.github.io/guides/migrating-a-smapi-mod.md

 is to just play with your mod, see what deprecation warnings are shown, and check this page for those.

+### Crossplatform support (optional)
+To make your mod compatible with all platforms (Linux, Mac, and Windows), see _[crossplatforming a SMAPI mod](/guides/crossplatforming-a-smapi-mod)_.
+This is optional.

 ### Mod entry method
-_For the latest documentation, see [creating a SMAPI mod: writing your mod code](http://canimod.com/guides/creating-a-smapi-mod-1.0#writing-your-mod-code)._
+_For the latest documentation, see [creating a SMAPI mod: writing your mod code](/guides/creating-a-smapi-mod-1.0#writing-your-mod-code)._

 Change your mod's entry class from this: